Sanchit611/testing/README.md

 This fit assigns each alpha a weight by reading its full PnL trajectory over a trailing window.
 A 1D CNN extracts shape features from each alpha's PnL curve on its own, an attention step learns which parts of the window matter most, and a mixing layer lets the alphas interact so correlated ones are not all rewarded at once.
 The weights are trained to maximize adjusted returns over the next, held out window while penalizing turnover and concentration.
 The final weights are normalized and capped, then combined with the alpha positions to form `preA`.

 **Q: What is the intuition or market hypothesis behind the idea, why should it work?**
-An alpha's recent PnL is more than a single momentum number; its shape carries information.
-A steady grind, a sharp spike that is about to revert, and a curve recovering off a drawdown all behave differently going forward, and a convolution is the natural tool to read shape (a `[-1, 0, 1]` kernel, for instance, is a trend detector).
-The model fixes no single pattern; it learns from data which trajectory shapes precede strong forward PnL.
+The idea rests on shape.
+An alpha's PnL curve can be grinding steadily, spiking and about to revert, or recovering off a drawdown, and these behave differently going forward even when their recent average looks similar.
+A convolution is built to pick up shape (a `[-1, 0, 1]` kernel, for instance, detects a local trend), so the model learns from the data which shapes tend to lead to strong forward PnL rather than assuming any single pattern.

 **Q: What existing function variants does it build on, replace, or extend?**
 It builds on the non linear, class based template (`fit_function_nonlinear.py`).